andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
+- [awesome-continual-segmentation](https://github.com/zhangchbin/awesome-continual-segmentation) - This repo is a collection of AWESOME things about continual semantic segmentation, including papers, code, demos, etc. Feel free to pull request and star.
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [awesome-nas](https://github.com/awesome-nas/awesome-nas) - A curated list of awesome NAS（Network Attached Storage）software and resources.
 - [MySoftwareList](https://github.com/AzimsTech/MySoftwareList) - My top picks of software I use everyday.  | WIP 🚧.